getflywheel/local-components/src/components/icons/Icons.md

 ## 📝 Todo Improvements

+* examples for both Icons.Circle and CircleIcon (should allow toggling of this)
+* copy snippet when clicked (and display toast)
 * todo - crum
-* handle size
 * test within flywheel-local
+* show icon dimensions in preview
 * how to manage colors?
-* examples for both Icons.Circle and CircleIcon
-* copy snippet when clicked (and display toast)
-* show icon dimensions in preview
 * move drawer outside of example, work it into layout flow (static), make can span entire bottom, and use storage to sync
 * unified search that keeps light and dark mode storybook example in sync
 * sort by relevance